Haydn’s Symphony No 45 F# Minor

 Harmonic progressions of Exposition

-By completing this tabular analysis on Haydn, we, as a group, were able to break …show more content…
+By completing this tabular analysis on Haydn, we, as a group, were able to break the piece down into sections which gave us a better understanding of the thematic ideas Haydn used throughout his work.
+It also helped us identify various features about …show more content…